 Our exchange of 2010-11 photos

 Another development is an international photographic competition which selects 24 photos, organised by the organisation Aeneis 2000 of the neighbouring town of San Vito dei Normanni.
-The competition, organised by the artistic cultural association devoted to the bicycle and its relationship to mankind, is about to enter its sixth year (2017), after the rules in English had spread out from Tiptree.
-The fifth competition exhibition is in Colchester (February & March 2017), there are two British based winners, one of whom is associated with Colchester.
+The competition, organised by the artistic cultural association devoted to the bicycle and its relationship to mankind, is in its ninth year (2019-2020), after the rules in English had spread out from Tiptree.
+The fifth competition exhibition was in Colchester (February & March 2017), there were two British based winners, one of whom is associated with Colchester.

 Curated by the Italian Cultural Association, Aeneis Duemila, artistic director, Vincenzo De Leonardis, this exhibition has been brought to Colchester by Tiptree Twinning Association and prepared in collaboration with Sue Allen-Shepherd, Chris Farndell and Chris Clarke.

 Postphoned: Following our successful student exchanges in 2010-11, 2012-13 and 2014-15, Tiptree Twinning Association are setting up a further youth exchange with San Michele Salentino, Italy to run in 2017.
 The town, a similar size to Tiptree, is in the South of the country and is surrounded by olive and fig trees, and clear blue seas.
 Our close ties have developed over the last 7 years since our two towns were twinned.
 This trip is open to students from Tiptree and District.